k-u-bux/kubux-calendar/README.md

 ### List View

-The List view displays all events in a chronological scrollable list (±3 months range):
+The List view displays all events in a chronological scrollable list:
 - Shows full event details: date, time, title, location, description, and calendar name
 - **Previous/Next**: Scroll backward/forward by one page
 - **Today**: Scrolls to position the next upcoming event at the top